Jon and Melisandre sail North

 "He is the enemy," she replied after a moment.
 "And we will defeat him together."
 Melisandre rose then, her eyes still trained on Jon, wide and unblinking.
 She let his black cloak fall to the floor, and leaned over him.
+Her wet gown clung to her body.
+He could feel her damp hair against his cheeks.
 "Naato Sowen Azor," she whispered in a hot breath.

 "What does that mean?"
-Jon asked, though he already knew.
+Jon asked, though somehow he though he knew.

 Melisandre slid her arms around his neck, and drew her lips close to his.
 "Take me, my prince."
 And he did…